cloudblog004/fantasticfoodies/content/en/posts/1209-recipe-of-award-winning-quick-cacciatore.md

 - "1 salt  pepper to taste"
 - "1 tbsp oregano"
 recipeinstructions:
-- "Heat olive oil in a dutch oven, season chicken thighs with salt &amp; pepper, cook chicken til golden colored on each side, remove chicken place on a plate."
+- "Heat olive oil in a dutch oven, season chicken thighs with salt & pepper, cook chicken til golden colored on each side, remove chicken place on a plate."
-- "Saute onions, peppers, mushrooms &amp; garlic for 5 minutes, season with salt &amp; pepper"
+- "Saute onions, peppers, mushrooms & garlic for 5 minutes, season with salt & pepper"
-- "Place chicken on top of vegtables and add tomatoes &amp; bayleaf."
+- "Place chicken on top of vegtables and add tomatoes & bayleaf."
-- "Bring all to a light boil, then cover &amp; turn down heat to a simmer, but still bubbly."
+- "Bring all to a light boil, then cover & turn down heat to a simmer, but still bubbly."
 - "Add oregano and cook about 45 min to 1 hour.
 ENJOY:)"
 - "Ready to serve and ENJOY!"
 categories: